AndriiG13/Classifying-Physical-Activity-Kaggle-/README.md

 # Classifying-Physical-Activity-Kaggle-
-This repository contains R script to the in-class Kaggle activity on recognising physical activity based on phone signal data This activity was part of the Behavioural Data Science course at the University of Amsterdam.
+This repository contains R script to the in-class Kaggle activity on recognising physical activity based on phone signal data.
+This activity was part of the Behavioural Data Science course at the University of Amsterdam.

 The description of the competition on Kaggle is as follows: